What is electromyography?

 The insertion of the electrodes may also cause false results on a muscle biopsy or

 during blood tests in which muscle enzymes are measured.

 may cause bleeding within the muscle.

-There may be other risks depending on your specific medical condition.
+There may be other risks based on your specific health problem.
 Be sure to talk about

-discuss any concerns with your healthcare provider before the procedure.
+any concerns with your healthcare provider before the test.

 How do I get ready for an EMG?